Content:

 Table 1: Sequence Results

-Any sequence resulting in a turnover of the ball.
-The next sequence is not owned by the same team.
+Negative | Any sequence resulting in a turnover of the ball.
+The next sequence is not owned by the same team. |

-Any sequence ending in a new sequence by the current team.
-The ball goes out of play or a free-kick is awarded.
+Neutral | Any sequence ending and the same team going into a new sequence because the ball goes out of play or a free-kick is awarded. |

-Any sequence resulting in a direct scoring opportunity, or a goal.
-By direct scoring opportunity a shot or penalty awarded is meant.
+Positive | Any sequence resulting in a direct scoring opportunity, or a goal.
+By direct scoring opportunity a shot or penalty awarded is meant. |

 Negative